oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

     ...
 }
 ```
-`A InvalidOperationException is thrown by default if the value is null.
+`An InvalidOperationException is thrown by default if the value is null or.
-   Or pass in parameter other type of Exception.
-If has value, then return value`
+ If it has value, returns the value.
+ You can pass an exception if you don't want the default InvalidOperationException in the parameter.`

 # References
 - Null References: The Billion Dollar Mistake - Tony Hoare